capital-G/supercollider-wiki/git-cheat-sheet.md

     git reset --soft HEAD^1

 undo (delete) all commits since last time one was pulled from upstream (Watch out !).
-This should be done while in the master branch:
+This should be done while in the develop branch:

-    git reset --hard origin/master
+    git reset --hard origin/develop

 undo all commits since the last time one was pulled from upstream but leave the changes in the working tree.
-This should be done while in the master branch:
+This should be done while in the develop branch:

-    git reset --soft origin/master
+    git reset --soft origin/develop

 show uncommited local changes: